Some People Sweat More

 Iontophoresis has been used to treat excessive sweating since the 1940s.
 A medical device runs a mild electrical current through shallow pans of tap water.
 The current passes through the water and into the skin of the hands, feet, or armpits.
-(It sounds awful, I know!)
+(Special pads are used to treat the armpits.
+It sounds awful, I know!)
 The upside is that it has been shown to be effective in 98.5% of people.
 And provided you maintain the schedule your doctor recommends (usually once each week), the benefits are long-term.

 How does iontophoresis work?
-It is not understood exactly how tap water iontophoresis works for excessive sweating.
+We don't understand exactly how tap water iontophoresis stops excessive sweating.
 Research suggests that a sort of skin (parakeratotic) plug is formed that blocks the duct without damaging the sweat gland.
 A patient must show dedication to make iotophoresis work:

 Dr. David Pariser, a founder of the International Hyperhidrosis Society, says: “The ideal candidate for this treatment is a motivated patient.
 Treatments can continue indefinitely; however, one of the major limitations of iontophoresis is the time commitment, especially early in the course of treatment.
 Some people find it to be too much of a hassle.
 But others enjoy the independence of managing their therapy and getting great results.
 It’s like physical therapy.”

 Does it work equally well on all body parts?
 People with sweaty hands and feet get really good results with iontophoresis.
 Underarm sweating gets mixed results.
 Some people have great success, but others get skin irritation.
 Because of general body structure, armpits are more difficult to treat with iontophoresis.
 For these reasons, underarm sweating is not commonly treated this way.